source-decay/vectorizer/README.md

 # Hello #
 This is one of my little pet projects that is called 'Vectorizer' (it really rolls off the tongue, I know).
 What we are looking at here is a project that I had been working on for my in my senior capstone course in university.
-Three classmates and myself were tasked with creating a web page that allowed an End User to upload a bitmap-style image and then convert it into a Scalable Vector Graphic for them to download.
+Three classmates and myself were tasked with creating a web page that allowed an end user to upload a bitmap-style image and then convert it into a Scalable Vector Graphic for them to download.
 This solved the problem of a readily available, _free (as in free beer)_, web-based SVG Vectorization program.

 The initial iteration of the project was enough to get us an 'A' on the project but I wanted the project to be more than it was so I took it upon myself to continue working on the project in my free time in order to make it everything I wanted it to be.